storj/docs/code/Peer.md

 # Peer

 Peer is the top-level entity in Storj.
-In the production network there's a server for each Peer.
+In the production network there's every peer runs in a standalone process.
+For tests multiple peers may run in a single process.

 Peers describe how a particular network participant is setup, wired together and run.